JoeCastle/PortfolioV3/README.md

 - `npm run cypress-component`
 - `npm run cypress-e2e`
 - `npm run update-project-date`
-   - Updates the date in `.env.local` and `sitemap.xml` to current date.
+   - Updates the date in `.env.local` and `sitemap.xml` to the current date.

 ## TODO: